GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-juniper-srx/index.md

 ---
-title: Google Cloud VPN interoperability guide for Juniper SRX
+title: Cloud VPN interoperability guide for Juniper SRX
 description: Describes how to build site-to-site IPsec VPNs between Cloud VPN on Google Cloud Platform and Juniper SRX300.
 author: antiabong,ashisverm
 tags: VPN, interop, Juniper, SRX.
-date_published: 2019-09-04
+date_published: 2019-09-12
 ---

 Juniper, SRX, and Junos are trademarks of Juniper Networks, Inc. or its affiliates in the United States and/or other